dottxt-ai/outlines/docs/cookbook/dating_profiles.md

 )
 ```

-## JSON-guided generation of profiles
+## JSON-structured generation of profiles

 We will now generate a dating profile from a textual description of oneself: